 Francis Ford Coppola Net Worth

-Francis Ford Coppola Net Worth: Francis Ford Coppola is an American film director, producer and screenwriter who has a net worth of $400 million.
+Francis Ford Coppola is an American film director, producer and screenwriter who has a net worth of $400 million.
 He has won multiple Academy Awards, both for directing and writing but Coppola is perhaps best known for creating The Godfather movie trilogy.
+Outside of the film industry, Francis is a highly successful wine entrepreneur and investor.

 Coppola attended 23 schools, including the New York Military Academy, before he graduated from Great Neck High School.
 He attended Hofstra College and majored in theater arts.
 He found great success in playwriting, production, and direction, but eventually decided to pursue cinema versus theater.
 After Coppola graduated in 1960, he moved to California to attend the film program at UCLA.
 He first found directorial success with "Finian's Rainbow", a 1968 musical.